View Cancer Clinical Trials

 - Treatment with known substrates or inhibitors of the CYP2C family including but not limited to sulphaphenazole, tolbutamide, phenytoin, warfarin, gemfibrozil, montelukast and omeprazole within 2 weeks prior to study day 1 (other CYP2C inhibitors may be allowed if there is agreement between the sponsor and investigator)

-- Treatment with known inhibitors of CYP3A4 including but not limited to amiodarone, azithromycin, clarithromycin, delavirdine, erythromycin, fluconazole, grapefruit juice, itraconazole, ketoconazole, mibefradil, miconazole, saquinavir, telithromycin, troleandomycin, or diltiazem within 2 weeks prior to study day 1.
+- Treatment with known inhibitors of CYP3A4 including but not limited to amiodarone, azithromycin, clarithromycin, delavirdine, erythromycin, fluconazole, grapefruit juice, itraconazole, ketoconazole, mibefradil, miconazole, saquinavir, telithromycin, troleandomycin, or diltiazem within 2 weeks prior to study day 1; treatment with voriconasole will be permitted but dosing must be withheld for approximately 1 day before and approximately 1 day after each treatment cycle with AMG 900 (4 or 7 days respectively).
 Treatment with caspofungin and posaconazole antifungals is permitted.

 - Treatment with known inducers of CYP3A4 including but not limited to carbamazepine, phenobarbital, phenytoin, rifabutin, rifampin, St. John's wort and glitazones (thiazolidinediones) within 4 weeks prior to study day 1 (other CYP3A4 inducers may be allowed if there is agreement between the sponsor and investigator)